 - The Homestuck fanfic Hivefled includes Terezi trying to teach Dave to smell colours by sticking crayons up his nostrils.

 - Pacific Rim; Hannibal Chau shoves a knifeblade up Newton Geiszler's nose.

 - The same thing happens to Jake Gittes in Chinatown, only then Roman Polanski slashes the nostril open.

 - In Toy Story 3 a toddler is shown sticking Mr. Potato Head's eyes up his nose.

-- During the fight with the troll in Harry Potter and the Philosopher's Stone, Harry accidentally but usefully sticks his wand up the troll's nose as they battle it.
+- During the fight with the troll in Harry Potter and the Philosopher's Stone, Harry accidentally but usefully sticks his wand up the troll's nose.

-- In Going Postal, Crispin Horsefry, a Butt Monkey, can't remember much about the game of Thud except that he got a piece stuck up his nose once when he was a kid.
+- In Going Postal the dim-witted Smug Snake Crispin Horsefry doesn't know much about the game of Thud except that he got a piece stuck up his nose once when he was a kid.

 - The Big Bang Theory: Sheldon Cooper recalls having a Mexican peso shoved up his nose by a schoolyard bully.
 To the best of his knowledge, it's still there.

 - An episode of 30 Rock revolves around Tracy Jordan recovering his sense of smell after a ring he shoved into his nose as a child is finally removed.
 When he becomes emotionally overwhelmed by a scent that reminds him of his absentee father, though, he returns to the doctor and has a troll-head pencil topper shoved into his nostril in order to remove his sense of smell again.